SuperArbor/batchcap/README.md

 The arguments below are used to specify the input and output behaviors.

-*-p / --path*: Path of a folder or path of a video file.
+*-p / --path* (type: string): Path of a folder or path of a video file.
 It specifies the video(s) to be captured.

-*-o / --overwrite*: Whether to overwrite the existing files.
+*-o / --overwrite* (store true): Whether to overwrite the existing files.
 This option needs no parameters.
 To opt out overwriting, just ommit this argument.

-*-w / --width*: The width of each captured image (in pixels).
-Type integer.
+*-w / --width* (type: integer, default: 360): The width of each captured image (in pixels).

-*-t / --tile*: Shape of the tile made up from the captured images.
-Type string with format 'cxr' where c stands for columns and r stands for rows.
+*-t / --tile* (type: string, default value: "5x4"): Shape of the tile made up from the captured images.
+Type string with format "cxr" where c stands for columns and r stands for rows.

-*-s / --seek*: Time of the first capture (in seconds).
-Type float.
+*-s / --seek* (type: float, default: 0): Time of the first capture (in seconds).

 ### Run the tool